flatironinstitute/ccn-software-sfn-2025/docs/source/full/group_projects/03_visual_coding.md

 This notebook can be downloaded as **{nb-download}`03_visual_coding.ipynb`**.
 See the button at the top right to download as markdown or pdf.
 :::

-# Exploring the Visual Coding Dataset
+# Exploring the Allen Institute's Visual Coding dataset

 <div class="render-all">